Your surrogate is giving you and your family the most wonderful gift of all: a baby.

 Our intended parents often ask their journey coordination team if they should get their surrogate a gift, and what type of gift they should get for her.

-While it is by no means mandatory that you get a gift for your surrogate, many parents find they enjoy doing so because it’s another way to say ‘thank you’ for all she’s doing.
+While gifts for surrogate mothers are by no means mandatory, many parents find they enjoy doing so because it’s another way to say ‘thank you’ for all she’s doing.
 There are a few different milestones during your journey that offer the opportunity to give a gift: the first time you meet in person, the 20-week ultrasound or at the birth of the baby.
-All are wonderful times to show your gratitude.
+All are wonderful times to show your gratitude and present the opportunity to present a gift to your surrogate mother.

 If getting a gift for your surrogate during the journey or after the birth of your baby is something you’d like to do, here are some ideas from other parents through surrogacy to help you.